Weed management programs

 Cropping and pasture weeds

-The Cropping and Pasture Weeds program is targetting:
+The Cropping and Pasture Weeds program is targeting:

 • African lovegrass in the Limestone Coast, Eyre Peninsula, and Murraylands and Riverland